 - 2017, Florida: $5,000,000 Settlement.
 Plaintiff is admitted to hospital after labor and contractions begin.
 The doctor noted to monitor plaintiff closely because of variable decelerations on the fetal heart tracing and recommended that a Caesarian might be necessary if there was not a change.
-However, the plaintiff was not checked on again for ninety minutes and shortly after the baby was delivered vaginally.
+However, the plaintiff was not checked on again for ninety minutes.
+Shortly after, the baby was delivered vaginally.
 The baby was diagnosed with several birth-related injuries, including hypoxic-ischemic encephalopathy.
-The plaintiff filed a medical malpractice claim against the defendant and the parties settle for $5,000,000.
+The plaintiff filed a medical malpractice claim against the defendant and the parties agreed to birth injury settlement of $5,000,000.

 - 2017, New York: $4,098,267 Verdict.
 The mother went to the hospital stating that she could no longer feel the fetus moving.
 Two doctors performed a biophysical profile of the fetus to monitor the heartbeat.
 If the biophysical profile did not have good results, a Caesarean should be ordered.
 One doctor found non-reassuring results and the other doctor stated that the fetus was safe.
 Plaintiff was discharged shortly after.
 The next day after Plaintiff consulted her obstetrician, a Caesarean was performed and the baby was delivered.
 The baby suffered a hypoxic injury.
 Plaintiff contended that the baby would not have suffered the injury if a C-section had been performed on the first day.
 A jury awarded the child $4,098,267.

 - 2017, Illinois: $2,000,000 Verdict.
 Plaintiff is admitted to the hospital for an elective labor induction procedure.
-During the delivery, the defendant doctor performed a mid pelvic vacuum extraction to deliver the baby's head.
-After the delivery, it was found that there was no movement in the baby's upper right extremity and was diagnosed with a brachial plexus injury.
-Plaintiff alleged that the defendant doctor was negligent in not checking the position of the shoulders of the baby after the mid pelvis application of the vacuum was performed.
+During the delivery, the doctor performed a mid pelvic vacuum extraction to deliver the baby’s head.
+After the delivery, it was found that there was no movement in the baby’s upper right extremity.
+The infant was diagnosed with a brachial plexus injury.
+Plaintiff hired a birth injury lawyer who alleged that the doctor was negligent in not checking the position of the shoulders of the baby after the mid pelvis application of the vacuum was performed.
 The defendants denied that shoulder dystocia was encountered during birth.
 A jury awarded the plaintiff $2,000,000.

 - 2017, Florida: $290,000 Settlement.
-Plaintiff is admitted to the hospital while seven months pregnant and labor is induced due to the mother's gestational diabetes.
-During the delivery, defendant nurse midwife used a McRoberts maneuver and Wood's screw maneuver due to shoulder dystocia.
+Plaintiff is admitted to the hospital while seven months pregnant and labor is induced due to the mother’s gestational diabetes.
+During the delivery, the nurse midwife used a McRoberts maneuver and Wood’s screw maneuver due to shoulder dystocia.
 After the delivery, the baby was diagnosed with a left brachial plexus injury.
 Plaintiff alleged that an improper technique and excessive force was used in causing the injury.
-The parties settled for $290,000.
+This was not a big settlement; the parties settled for $290,000.